 Press Food & Wine

 When you’re looking for a place where you’re guaranteed to have a great meal and thoroughly enjoy the atmosphere, head to Press Food & Wine.
 One of the perpetual favorites in town, Press is consistently good.
 There are two dining floors.
 The top floor requires a reservation, but the bottom floor is reserved for walk-ins.
+They also offer two types of dining – from casual to fine dining – so you can choose your preference.
+They use only the best products from the local area to create their menu, which features both ala carte classic Australian dishes and a tasting menu.

 Adelaide Food Tours